shiruken/hackintosh/README.md

 1. Restart computer and select the USB drive as the default BIOS boot device
 2. Select `Install macOS Catalina` as the Clover boot volume
-3. Launch Disk Utility and format the destination drive as `Mac OS Extended (Journaled)`
+3. Launch Disk Utility and format the destination drive (required for the installer to see an uninitialized drive)
+    * Name: `Macintosh SSD`
-    * Required for the installer to see an uninitialized drive (will be reformatted as APFS during installation)
+    * Format: `Mac OS Extended (Journaled)` or `APFS` (will be reformatted as `APFS` during installation))
+    * Scheme: `GUID Partition Map`
-2. Launch Install macOS and select the drive as the destination
+2. Launch Install macOS and select the `Macintosh SSD` drive as the destination
-    * As the system restarts, keep selecting `Boot macOS Install from {Drive}` from the Clover menu
+    * As the system restarts, keep selecting `Boot macOS Install from Macintosh SSD` from the Clover menu
     * If the system freezes, use the power button to shut down the computer and turn off the power supply.
 Wait a few minutes before restarting to continue the installation process.
-4. Once the installation is complete, select `Boot macOS from {Drive}` from the Clover menu
+4. Once the installation is complete, select `Boot macOS from Macintosh SSD` from the Clover menu
     * Proceed through the normal macOS setup but do not sign into iCloud

 ## Post Installation

+### Make macOS Drive Bootable

-1. Copy the EFI folder from the EFI partition of the USB device to the EFI partition of the macOS drive
+1. Mount the EFI partition of `Macintosh SSD` and copy over the entire EFI directory from the USB drive
+2. Restart the computer and select the internal drive (Samsung 970 Evo) as the default BIOS boot device
+3. Select `Boot macOS from Macintosh SSD` from the Clover menu
+4. You should now have a bootable macOS installation!

 ## References

 * [u/corpnewt's r/Hackintosh Vanilla Desktop Guide](https://hackintosh.gitbook.io/-r-hackintosh-vanilla-desktop-guide/)